Dhaka is the capital and largest city of Bangladesh, and, at the same time, the cultural and economic hub of the country.

 There is a high probability of terrorists trying to carry out attacks in Bangladesh.
 The last terrorist attack occurred in March 2017 and it targeted security forces and there is a risk that future attacks could also occur in public places where public gatherings take place.
 Places where foreigners are known to gather may be at higher risk of attack, so be vigilant at all times.

 Scams are an everyday occurrence in this city.
-As in most countries ridden with poverty, there are a number of scams performed on tourists, and it is no wonder that the locals use every situation to try and get money from you.
-Double check everything, and negotiate everything in advance.
+As in most countries ridden with poverty, there are several scams performed on tourists, and it is no wonder that the locals use every situation to try and get money from you.
+Double-check everything, and negotiate everything in advance.

 So...
 How Safe Is Dhaka Really?